scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2014-11-01-it-s-all-about-shyster-ethics-in-jew-run-journalism.md

-## It’s all about shyster ethics in Jew-run journalism
+## It's all about shyster ethics in Jew-run journalism

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2014/11/shyster-ethics-jew-run-journalism
  * Saturday, November 01, 2014